 “Art works a little like muscle memory, you never forget what you love.
 I am forever thankful I got to paint for the first time in forever.
 I was reminded of how important it is to make time for the things that set your soul on fire.
 Hopefully you all will be seeing many more of these little works as this year goes on.”

 Shields has started selling her work on her website.

 Now a former, Shields is still shaped by the opportunities offered to her through pageants.
 Shields summarized her experience on her website:

 “I get asked quite often how my life has changed since becoming Miss America, and I can confidently say that every single part of my life has been touched by this organization.
 From the character qualities I have gained, the friendships I have made, to the way I view the world around me, I am forever changed for the better because of my MAO.”

 She was baptized in a horse trough.
 She has one brother, Dane.
 She is a sister of the Gamma Nu chapter of the Kappa Kappa Gamma sorority.
 She is the third Miss Arkansas to win Miss America and the first since Elizabeth Ward in 1982.
 She won both of her national titles in a black evening gown.
+Savvy traveled to NYC to work with AC Ciulla who choreograohed her winning routine.
 In March of 2017, Shields was appointed the Honorary Chair and Statewide Ambassador for the Healthy Active Arkansas Initiative by Governor Asa Hutchinson.